 In teenagers, you may see:

-- Angry and blaming the parent they reside with
+- Angry and blaming the parent they live with

 - Oppositional behaviour